mohan-chinnappan-n/soql-notes/README.md

  **convertTimezone()** in a date function to convert dateTime fields to the user’s time zone.

- Example: Note convertTimezone() to be used in date function: HOUR_IN_DAY
+ Example: Note convertTimezone() to be used in date function, example: HOUR_IN_DAY

  ```sql
  SELECT HOUR_IN_DAY(convertTimezone(CreatedDate)) hr, SUM(Amount) sum